adiberk/Projects/README.txt

 This Repository contains some minor projects I have been working on both in and out of school:

 List of projects:
+".metadata" contains info for eclipse:
+	- you can ignore it

 I have recently been learning C so I ddi two projects in C:

 1. LinkList example in C with some other nice features